 One of the most dangerous side effects of diabetes is the reduced circulation to the feet and extremities.
-In the worst case scenario this can even lead to gangrene and amputation.
-Foot massage can alleviate these sypmtoms and aid in increased circulation throughout the feet and lower limbs and added stimulation to the nervous system.
+In the worst case scenario, this can even lead to gangrene and amputation.
+Foot massage can alleviate these symptoms and aid in increased circulation throughout the feet and lower limbs and add stimulation to the nervous system.

-A ‘frozen shoulder’ usually means a lose of significant movement in each direction, both when the patient tries to move or when the therapist attempts to rotate the joint.
+A ‘frozen shoulder’ usually means a loss of significant movement in each direction, both when the patient tries to move or when the therapist attempts to rotate the joint.

 Frozen shoulder indicates inflammation and can reflect scarring, thickening, and shrinkage of the socket around the shoulder joint.
 Any injury to the shoulder can lead to a frozen shoulder.
 However, ‘frozen shoulders’ occur more frequently in patients with such risk factors as diabetes, chronic inflammatory arthritis of the shoulder, or after chest or breast surgery.
 The long-term lack of use of a shoulder joint can also lead to a ‘frozen shoulder’.

 Massage aims to encourage relaxation and increase rotation of the muscles surrounding the shoulder through gentle stretching.
 It will take several treatment sessions to make a real improvement in the movement, but clients should be able to gain some improvement after each session.